abdulmanan7/harvest/README.md

 Harvest Time Tracker
 ====================
 Simple time tracking, fast online invoicing, and powerful reporting software.
 Simplify employee timesheets and billing.
+Its Sample Utility for interaction with harvest api.
+Its Completly for my persional use . i will it more usefull in future.

 Installation
 ------------